someblu/hexo-theme-next/README.md

    $ git clone https://github.com/theme-next/hexo-theme-next themes/next
    ```

-Or you can see [detailed installation instructions][docs-installation-url] if you want any other variant.
+Or see [detailed installation instructions][docs-installation-url] to find any other variant.

 ## Plugins

-In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by [main organization link](https://github.com/theme-next).
+In NexT config now dependencies can be found on each module which was moved to external repositories which can be found by [main organization link](https://github.com/theme-next).

-For example, you want to use `fancybox` in your site.
+For example, to use `fancybox` in the site.
 Go to NexT config and see:

 ```yml
 # Fancybox